International Olive Council: Member states

-The IOC currently has 21 state members including the European Union.
+As of 2026, the IOC has 22 state members including the European Union.
 These states account for over 94 per cent of the world's olive production.
 The following states of the IOC are below (the year of the state's first ratification of one of the Agreements is included; an asterisk indicates that the state was a founding member of the IOOC):